begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 [WRITEXML](#WRITEXML)

-# TAFC Functions and Statement @ Variables
+# TAFC Functions and Statements

 <a name="@"/>